Skip to content

 Skills and Stars

-.
+Skill Medals run out quickly, as do Hero Shards and Universal Shards.
 So you need to focus on particular skills and heroes to get the most out of your squads.
 The diagrams below show a good path.
 Note that it also depends on where you can get free hero-specific shards.
 You might level Murphy before Williams, since Murphy generates more shards from recruitment.
-Universal Shards
+Universal Shards should always follow the recommended order!

 Wall of Honor

 When heroes reach five stars, they’re added to the Wall of Honor.
 You can access this for each hero type via the Tank Center, Aircraft Center, and Missile Center.
-There, you can spend extra Hero Shards
+There, you can spend extra Hero Shards for additional upgrades.

-.
+Note: Universal Shards should usually be used to get other heroes to .
 Only spend shards on the Wall of Honor if you have extras you can’t use elsewhere.

-TKSL Basic Training
+HPI's Basic Training

 Using Shields

-when you click on your base.
-You can also renew shields before the old one expires—in this case, the timer restarts based on the new shield's duration.
-If you don't want to fight at all, or just want to support from behind your shield, you should set a 24-hour shield sometime on Friday and renew it during Saturday.
-This carries the least risk.
-Those who want to save Alliance Points
+Anyone who is not actively fighting should use a shield on PvP Saturdays.
+You can buy shields either with Alliance Points in the Alliance Shop or directly for Diamonds by clicking your base.
+You can also refresh a shield before the current one expires.
+In that case, the timer restarts based on the new shield duration.
+If you do not want to fight at all, or only want to support from behind a shield, the safest option is to put up a 24-hour shield sometime on Friday and refresh it during Saturday.
+That carries the least risk.

 Teleporters